 David Handler, who began his career in New York as a journalist, was born and raised in Los Angeles and published two highly acclaimed novels about growing up there, Kiddo and Boss, before resorting to a life of crime fiction.

-He has written nine novels about the witty and dapper celebrity ghostwriter Stewart Hoag and his faithful, neurotic basset hound, Lulu, including the Edgar and American Mystery Award-winning The Man Who Would Be F. Scott Fitzgerald and the newest entry The Girl with Kaleidoscope Eyes.
+He has written ten novels about the witty and dapper celebrity ghostwriter Stewart Hoag and his faithful, neurotic basset hound, Lulu, including the Edgar and American Mystery Award-winning The Man Who Would Be F. Scott Fitzgerald and the newest entry The Man Who Couldn't Miss.

 He has also written eleven novels featuring the mismatched crime-fighting duo of New York film critic Mitch Berger and Connecticut State trooper Desiree Mitry.
 His first Berger-Mitry novel, The Cold Blue Blood, was a Dilys Award finalist and Book Sense Top Ten pick.
 David launched a new series featuring teen runaway tracker, Benji Golden, with the publication of Runaway Man in August 2013, and the newest Berger-Mitry, The Lavender Lane Lothario, is now available.

 David's short stories have earned him a Derringer Award nomination and other honors.
 He was a member of the original writing staff that created the Emmy Award-winning sitcom Kate and Allie and has continued to write extensively for television and films on both coasts.
 He also co-authored the international bestselling thriller Gideon under the pseudonym Russell Andrews.
 He lives in a 200-year-old carriage house in Old Lyme, Connecticut.

 David joins Open Road Media authors to discuss The Edgar® Awards

 David joins Open Road Media authors to discuss Banned Books Week